70 Short Condolence Message Examples for Coworkers

 Personalizing Your Condolence Message

-Adding a personal touch to your short condolence message can make it more meaningful.
+Adding a personal touch to your sympathy message can make it more meaningful.
 Here's how:

 1. Mention a specific memory or quality of the person who passed away.